 The information below will explain remortgages and secured loans in greater detail.
 This will allow you to assess which option may be more suitable for yourself.

-Our expert mortgage advisors are also available to answer any questions if you’re still unsure.
-You can call us on 0800 195 0490 or make an online enquiry.
+Our expert mortgage advisors are also available to answer any questions if you’re still unsure of what to do.
+You can call us on 0800 195 0490 or make an enquiry.

 What is a secured loan?

-A secured loan is where a lender will place a legally binding charge on an asset as security for a loan.
-The lender uses your asset as a security measure in the event that the loan is not repaid.
+A secured loan is where a lender places a legally binding charge on an asset such as a property for security for a loan.
+The lender will use your asset as a security measure in the event that the loan isn’t repaid.
 A secured loan is secured with what’s known as a second charge.
 The first charge will usually be secured by your mortgage lender.

-Some lenders will allow multiple charges to be added in addition to their own.
+Some lenders will allow multiple charges to be added in addition to their own charge.
 If your current lender agrees to provide you with a secured loan, they wouldn’t place a second charge on your asset.
 A secured loan from your existing lender would be known as a ‘further advance’.

 There are a lot of risks involved for additional lenders willing to offer second charge secured loans.
-This is because your original lender will get the first refusal of any equity in the property.
+This is because your original lender will be first entitled to any equity in the property.
 Any lenders that remain will only get a share of remaining funds.
-There’s a chance that there won’t be any funds remaining and in cases where this happens, lenders won’t receive any funds back at all.
+There’s a chance that there won’t be any funds remaining and in cases where this happens, lenders can lose out.

 When should I consider a secured loan?